Linuexone/Tutorial-Flaskr/README.md

 # What do I need?

+- We encourage you to use a virtualenv, install: `pip install virtualenv`
+- create a virtualenv project `mkvirtualenv tutorial-flaskr`
 - All dependencies are installed by using `pip install Flask == 0.10.1`.
 (The Version is important)
-- We encourage you to use a virtualenv. `create virtualenv`
-- Next, check youre config by using `echo FLASKR SETTINGS = config.cfg`
+- Next, check youre config by using `echo FLASKR_SETTINGS = config.cfg` (When you have that file, open with: subl config.cfg)
 - We need a Database, the created file schema.sql import into flaskr.db: `sqlite3 /tmp/flaskr.db < schema.sql`
 - Let's start! `python flaskr.py` (Open the URL in youre Browser)